Mosaic of radars over your area

 Either supplied by the customer or procured by OneRain, local rain gauge data are used to calibrate radar-estimates for specific customer applications using a spatially distributed adjustment process.
 This process can correct different spatial and temporal errors concurrently over the area of interest.

-Rainfall properties derived using StormProperties include depth area reduction factors (DARFs), spatial intensity distribution, statistical properties of storm cells with respect to their size, speed and direction, births and deaths of storms, orographic effects, seasonal changes in behavior, and more.
-The underlying TITAN statistics in which StormProperties is grounded can be used to calculate and characterize many attributes of value to a variety of uses.
+Rainfall properties derived using StormProperties Analysis include depth area reduction factors (DARFs), spatial intensity distribution, statistical properties of storm cells with respect to their size, speed and direction, births and deaths of storms, orographic effects, seasonal changes in behavior, and more.
+The underlying TITAN statistics in which StormProperties Analysis is grounded can be used to calculate and characterize many attributes of value to a variety of uses.

 Realistic Design Storms

-A primary use of StormProperties is to create realistic design storms, in which the changes in intensity and the spatiotemporal distribution of rainfall used for modeling runoff reflect statistics that characterize real storms in real places.
+A primary use of StormProperties Analysis is to create realistic design storms, in which the changes in intensity and the spatiotemporal distribution of rainfall used for modeling runoff reflect statistics that characterize real storms in real places.

 Real-time gauge-adjusted radar-rainfall data, basin-average rainfall and forecast rainfall